 We also know that the pandemic has encouraged or required researchers to turn to data analysis while they’ve been working from home.
-The latest ‘State of Open Data’ report(opens in a new tab) which surveyed over 3,400 researchers, shows that more researchers than in previous years are likely re-use their own (64%) or others’ data (50%), and more than a third expect to see an increase in the number of collaborations as a result of the pandemic.
+The latest ‘State of Open Data’ report which surveyed over 3,400 researchers, shows that more researchers than in previous years are likely to re-use their own (64%) or others’ data (50%), and more than a third expect to see an increase in the number of collaborations as a result of the pandemic.

-Enormous efforts have gone into building or expanding repositories and platforms to store and share data, including collaborative work to develop agreed(opens in a new tab) data sharing principles and standards(opens in a new tab).
+Enormous efforts have gone into building or expanding repositories and platforms to store and share data, including collaborative work to develop agreed data-sharing principles and standards.

 A scoping exercise performed by the International Covid-19 Data Alliance found nearly 100 data repositories, platforms, databases and libraries of data relevant to Covid-19, and there are still new ones being developed.

 However, with this explosion of data and the rapid development of data storage platforms comes risks.
 Making data available by storing it in a repository may not be enough.
 Data must be accessible, and systems need to be integrated.
-As Dr Tim Smith, Head of Collaboration at CERN(opens in a new tab), stated at a recent data sharing conference: 'Open is not enough, you ;have to prepare your data to make it understandable and useable to others'.
+As Dr Tim Smith, Head of Collaboration at CERN, stated at a recent data sharing conference, "Open is not enough, you have to prepare your data to make it understandable and useable to others".